transkatgirl/Tapestry-Loom/README.md

 		- [ ] Allow graceful handling of editor undo/redo functionality
 	- [ ] Implement weave format v0 -> v1 conversion
 - [ ] Prefix multiverse view: A global weave containing the first few nodes of all documents in the vault with each unique node having a link to its corresponding document, similar to [Loom Engine](https://github.com/arcreflex/loom-engine)
+- [ ] Weave format stabilization & finalization

 #### Tapestry Loom v1-beta

-- [ ] Weave format unit tests & finalization
-	- [ ] Merging of v1-beta to main branch
 - [ ] Support for displaying prompt logprobs if returned by API
 - [ ] Support for [Standard Completions](https://standardcompletions.org) (after the specification is finalized)
 	- [ ] If the specification is not ready by v1, support for Standard Completions will be delayed to v2
 - [ ] Embedding model support:
 	- [ ] Node ordering by [seriation](https://www.lesswrong.com/posts/u2ww8yKp9xAB6qzcr/if-you-re-not-sure-how-to-sort-a-list-or-grid-seriate-it)
+- [ ] Merging of v1 to main branch

 #### Tapestry Loom v1-rc